Golden Eagle Award (Russia): History

 The Golden Eagle Award was founded on 4 March 2002 by the National Academy of Motion Picture Arts and Sciences of Russia.
 At the XXIV Moscow International Film Festival on 26 June 2002, the Golden Eagle was officially inaugurated by the National Academy of Cinematographic Sciences.
 Winners were Andrei Tarkovsky, George Zhzhyonov, Fyodor Khitruk, Tatiana Samoilova, Michel Legrand, and Bernardo Bertolucci.
 The Golden Eagle Award was modelled by film director Nikita Mihalkov after the Golden Globe Awards as a counterweight to the Nika Award, established in 1987 and run by the Russian Academy of Cinema Arts and Sciences in Moscow.

 On 20 September 2002, the declaration of the first nominees took place in a press conference at the Union of Cinematographers.
 However, the ceremony of the cinema, scheduled for 27 September 2002, was transferred in connection with the death of Sergei Bodrov, Jr. and his crew, who died in the Karmadon Gorge.
 As a result, the first award ceremony was held on 25 January 2003.

 Design

 Originally, the "Golden Eagle" statue was made from copper with golden alloy around it and its pedestal from jade.
 It was created by sculptor Viktor Mitroshin, but later altered by the Spanish company Carrera y Carrera, which is based in Madrid.
 People of eight different professions, including the designer and polisher, manufacture each instance in about 55 hours.

-Categories
+Award categories

-The Golden Eagle Award consists of 20 merit awards for films from the previous year, as well as honorary awards for lifetime achievement.
+The Golden Eagle Award consists of 24 merit awards for films from the previous year, as well as honorary special awards for lifetime achievement.